 - Always group plants that require the same amount of hydration

 - Aerate your soil to improve water flow (reduce runoff)

 - Use mulch to keep plant roots cool (control weed growth)

-Which Landscaping Method Will You Use?
+Which Type of Pole Barn Landscaping Will You Choose?

-Have more questions about energy efficiency not covered in this article?
+Have more questions about pole barn energy efficiency not covered in this article?
 Please contact FBi Buildings at 1.800.552.2981 or click here to email us.
 If you’re ready to get a price, click here to request a quote and a member of our sales team will call you.